kyleboas/tacticsjournal.com/_posts/2024/08/2024-08-24-erik-ten-hags-fitness-concerns-at-manchester-united.md

     <figcaption>Figure 1.1 - Training intensity versus volume.
 Image credit to professionalsoccercoaching</figcaption>
 </figure>

-Guillaume Van de Wege writing for the [United District](https://utddistrict.co.uk/man-utd-erik-ten-hag-injury-crisis-details/27/07/2024/):
+Guillaume Van de Wege writing for [UtdDistrict](https://utddistrict.co.uk/man-utd-erik-ten-hag-injury-crisis-details/27/07/2024/):

 > As intensity ramps up throughout the preparation phase, volume starts to decrease in anticipation of the first competitive games.
 Around the start of the competition phase, a complete cross-over occurs, where intensity is the primary factor between the two.
 Until the winter break (or end of the season, for some leagues), teams now enter a phase where they maintain the fitness built up throughout the preparation phase.
 >